Biggest Dota 2 Events Schedule In 2026

 How Dota 2 Competitive Season Works in 2026

 The professional Dota 2 season in 2026 is traditionally built around major tournaments, regional leagues, and a series of events organized by independent organizers.
-The first tournaments will take place as early as January, so teams are already training to reach good form ahead of important events.
+The first Tier-1 tournament of the year, BLAST Slam VI, has already taken place, with Team Liquid becoming the champions.
+Teams are actively practicing to reach strong form ahead of the next major events.

 Most major events in the 2026 season will be held in a LAN format, allowing fans to support their favorite teams in arenas.
-As for the main event of the year, The International 2026, Valve has made certain changes, and the tournament will take place in August instead of the traditional September dates.
-Below, we will provide you with some of the most anticipated Dota 2 tournaments so you don’t miss a single one.
+As for the main event of the year, The International 2026, Valve has made certain changes, and the tournament will take place from August 13 to August 23 instead of the traditional September dates.
+Below, we provide a list of the most anticipated Dota 2 tournaments of the 2026 season.

 Major Dota 2 Tournaments in 2026